 So, would you pass a basic Digital User Experience Checklist?

 - Pages are fully responsive on mobile, desktop, and tablet versions.

 - Your website’s colors entice users to take action and blend well with your brand’s colors.

 Even with four simple questions; did you pass?

 If not, you must really hone in on the ones you failed on.

 Fixing any one of these four web design elements will surely help you.
 If you’re doing all of these things right, but are still running into low traffic problems, high bounce rates, and other not so nice metrics, it could be your content causing problems.

 Try to improve your content and optimize it for Google search.
 There’s a number of ways to do that, but one of the best ways is by developing an SEO based content strategy.

 Let’s say you’ve fixed all the problems with your web design, and you’ve even implemented a content strategy, but you’re still running into low traffic and high bounce rates.

-At this point you may feel stuck, but remember there are digital marketing agencies that would love to help you strengthen the connection between your brand and your target consumer.
+At this point you may feel stuck, but remember there are web development companies and digital marketing agencies that would love to help you strengthen the connection between your brand and your target consumer.